Refugee-Pal/Refugee-Pal/logbook.md

 Antony: Sadly Ali's going to move to another school next year, so we won't be working on Refugee Pal together anymore.
 Now, over the summer I mainly want to get two things done - refine the app further and properly test how well Refugee Pal works with refugees in real life.
 I did some research and I found an interesting science fair in September that I might want to shoot for, the Youth Innovation Showcase.
 I wrote a brief timeline of what I wanted to achieve, especially during the summer and started a continuation of my logbook from earlier.

+### Finding a mentor
+Antony: Today, I got a response from Minna Allarakhia, a professor at the University of Waterloo.
+I asked her if she could be my mentor, and she said yes.
+I am very excited to meet her virtually.
+I had a call with her and I showed her through the app, and she gave me some ideas on how I could improve, even some ideas for a whole new way to help refugees by translating signs, but unfortunately I didn't have the time to look into that.

 ### Working towards trialing Refugee Pal

 Antony: Back in May we emailed some refugee support organizations to see if they were willing to test the app and I got a response, from Margarita Tellez Espana, manager of Refugee and Specialized Programs at DIVERSEcity.
 I followed up with her and asked if we could meet sometime to start working on a plan to test Refugee Pal.